Unconscious Scripts

 mind body connection cellular memory unconscious mind Note: In compliance with federal and state laws, Past Life Therapy is considered alternative/holistic therapy.
 PLTC does not provide medical advice or medical services and cannot claim to diagnose, treat, prevent or cure diseases.

-Examples of Unconscious Scripts: Unconscious dialogue from therapy sessions revealing the past-life source of present-day challenges motivated by unresolved survival scripts.
+Unconscious Scripts of the Unconscious Mind: Unconscious dialogue from therapy sessions revealing the past-life source of present-day challenges motivated by unresolved survival scripts (examples below).

-"As long as I'm anxious [unsettled], I know I'm alive."
+"As long as I'm anxious [unsettled], I know that I'm alive."

-"I need to keep moving [remain busy], or someone will catch/kill me."
+"I need to keep moving [remain busy] to know that I'm alive."

 Possible behaviors due to past-life, unresolved/survival-based dialogue: